appsec4scotiabank/fetch-restful-json/README.md

 ## fetch-rest-json

-The future sitre of amazing restful json fetch APIs.
+The future site of amazing restful json fetch APIs.